 Mona Best, the mother of Pete Best, allowed the band to use the basement as their very own clubhouse.
 Pete was the Beatles’ first drummer who accompanied them on their two trips to Hamburg and played all of their gigs at the world-famous Cavern Club which was retired in 1973 leaving the Casbah as the premier historic Beatles venue since even the Hamburg clubs have long since ceased to exist.

 All of the rooms in the Casbah have the distinction of being painted by the Beatles, and aside from retaining its entire original form, there are a number of special items the Beatles left behind when they had Pete unceremoniously fired from the group.
 I always felt that the way it was handled was cowardly and hurtful.
 They sent their manager, Brian Epstein, to do the deed and poor Pete was devastated to the point of attempted suicide.
-It was pretty shabby treatment of a guy who had backed them through two arduous tours of Germany.
+It was pretty shabby treatment of a guy who had backed them through two arduous tours to Hamburg, Germany.

 ROAN BEST – Pete’s brother by another father.
 I got a fantastic tour of the Casbah from him last year.
 His dad was Neil Aspinall, the Beatles’ road manager.

 A GREAT SETTING FOR BEATLE BAND – Too bad they sucked royally.

 WORST BAND I ENCOUNTERED – This well-meaning Indonesian band follows suit and delivered the sourest notes of the festival before I fled for the bus heading back to Liverpool.
 I was in Chiang Mai, Thailand last year and encountered a bar band that was doing Beatle songs better than half of the people here.

 CASBAH COFFEE BAR – This starry ceiling was painted by John Lennon and was evaluated by Sotheby’s at over a million pounds.